department-of-veterans-affairs/caseflow/client/README.md

 ## Testing

-Frontend unit tests are run using [Mocha](https://mochajs.org/).
-All [reusable components](components) should have mocha unit tests.
-[Containers](containers) (e.g. page top-level components) should limit mocha tests to only verifying interactivity.
+Frontend unit tests are run using Jest and Karma.
+All [reusable components](components) should have unit tests.
+[Containers](containers) (e.g. page top-level components) should limit Jest tests to only verifying interactivity.
 Beyond that, feature-level tests should continue to be added using Capybara.
-For more information on mocha tests, see example component tests in [/test](test).
+See example component tests in `/test/app`.

-Legacy frontend unit tests run in Node, and live in `test/node`.
-Modern frontend tests run in browsers, and live in `test/karma`.